Seventeenth Century Europe

 The arts and sciences

-European philosophers and thinkers continued to question the orthodoxies of their day, some of the most notable being Hobbes, Descartes and Montaigne.
+Just as writers like Montaigne had done a two centuries earlier, European philosophers and thinkers continued to question the orthodoxies of their day, some of the most notable being Hobbes, Descartes and Spinoza

 Scientists built on the method and discoveries of their predecessors.
 The work of Isaac Newton (1642-27) influenced science and thought profoundly, whilst William Harvey (1578-1637), who discovered the circulation of the blood, put physiology on a more scientific course.